Maine Dil Tujhko Diya: Plot

 Ajay is head of his college group named the Aryans, and they all wear the same jacket.
 Ajay is introduced to a girl named Ayesha, and they become friends first.
 Gradually, Ajay and Ayesha fall in love with each other.
 This enrages Ayesha's father Ranjit because of Ajay's status as a poor man.
-Ajay challenges to get Ayesha back to him in the nick of time, which seems quite challenging to Ranjit, whose friend and business partner, Vishal Chopra, decides to finish off Ajay, but with an ulterior motive, for his son Raman to marry Ayesha to acquire the Verma family's wealth.
+Ajay challenges to get Ayesha back to him in the nick of time, which seems quite challenging to Ranjit, whose friend and business partner, Vishal Chopra, also becomes enraged and decides to finish off Ajay, but with an ulterior motive, for his son Raman to marry Ayesha to acquire the Verma family's wealth.

 Chopra appoints a notorious criminal, Bhaijaan, to finish off Ajay.
 Bhaijaan, however, refuses to do so himself, as he does not kill people in the month of Ramadan, so he appoints his two head henchmen, Munna and Chhote.
-Enraged, Ajay at first empowers them during a fight, but no sooner do they appoint a gang to beat up Ajay brutally and leave him for dead on the street.
+Ajay at first empowers them during a fight, but no sooner do they appoint a gang to beat up Ajay brutally and leave him for dead on the street.
 Ajay recovers quite soon from his injuries and enters Ranjit's mansion through the gate.
-An furious Ajay challenges him to get back Ayesha at any and all costs.
+An enraged Ajay challenges him to get back Ayesha at any and all costs.
 Ranjit, too, keeps one condition: if within 24 hours he doesn't get back to Ayesha, he will have to get out of her life forever.
 Ajay accepts this deal as he is studying business.
 Again, Vishal plans a conspiracy and has Ajay arrested without any crime.